Alipsa/fx-yearmonth-picker/README.md

 __YearMonthPicker(YearMonth initial, Locale locale)__
 This gives you YearMonths 3 year back and 3 years into the future from initial in the specified locale.
+Month names are in full (long) format.

-__YearMonthPicker(YearMonth from, YearMonth to, YearMonth initial, Locale locale)__ This gives you all yearmonths between from and to (both from and to included) with the initial value as the default selected in the locale specified.
+__YearMonthPicker(YearMonth from, YearMonth to, YearMonth initial, Locale locale, String monthNameFormat)__ This gives you all yearmonths between from and to (both from and to included) with the initial value as the default selected in the locale specified.
+MonthNameFormat is how the month names will be displayed in the popup.
+Default is "MMMM" (long format), set to "MMM" for the letter short style or include the year with "yyyy-MMM" or whatever.